German Nominative Case (der Nominativ)

 🇺🇸 My son is becoming a doctor.

-In German, articles change according to grammatical gender and case.
-In the nominative case, the articles are shown in Table 1.3:
+In German, articles change based on grammatical gender and case.
+For the nominative case, the articles differ according to the gender of the noun.

 Masculune | Feminine | Neuter | Plural |